The Nothing: Release and promotion

 On June 25, 2019, the band revealed the title of the album, official release date and unveiled its first single, "You'll Never Find Me", and the second, "Cold", on August 2.

 On September 6, with the release of the third single "Can You Hear Me", Korn announced a six-episode podcast series.
 The podcast bears the same title as the album and is a fictional show about a journalist who travels to a small Kansas town to investigate a teenager's disappearance.

 On the day of release, September 13, the band played an invite-only special concert.
 The set list included four tracks from The Nothing, three of which had not been played live previously.

 Critical reception

-The Nothing received acclaim from music critics.
-At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream critics, the album has an average score of 83 out of 100 based on six reviews, indicating "universal acclaim".
 It is also the highest Metacritic rating out of all Korn's albums rated on the website.
 AllMusic gave the album a positive review saying, "Over atmospheric NIN-like piano and towering drums, he exposes his guilt-stricken soul in a final confessional.
 As the swell fades away, he weeps, "I failed, I failed."
 It's one of the saddest moments in their catalog, a low point that ironically elevates this album to one of their strongest statements.
 Korn have always excelled at pain, but with The Nothing, this is the most authentic it's ever been."

 Loudwire named it one of the 50 best metal albums of 2019.